bootique/bootique/README.md

 ## Prerequisites

 * Java 8 or newer
+* Maven 3.+.
+Though of course the examples below can be ported to Gradle or any other java build system.
 * _A few Bootique extensions (namely, [Cayenne](https://github.com/nhl/bootique-cayenne) and [LinkMove](https://github.com/nhl/bootique-linkmove)) require custom Maven repository declarations in the POM.
 Follow the links above for details.
 Hopefully this requirement will go away soon._

 ## Getting Started